 Analyzing the bite and muscle function using DTR:

-“The scan on the left (before) has noticeable interferences on the graph, and the one (after) on the right is more calm with fewer irregularities.”
+“The scan on the left (before) has noticeable interferences on the graph, and the one (after) on the right is calmer with fewer irregularities.”

-There are many reasons for chronic pain, jaw tension, and that “tired jaw” feeling, ranging from the physical to the emotional.
+There are many reasons for chronic pain, jaw tension, and that “tired jaw” feeling.
+These range from the physical to the emotional.
 In many cases, there is a combination of factors affecting your pain even though the physical manifestations are affecting your dental health.

 The key to treatment that not only relieves pain but improves your quality of life is to identify the root cause and create a personalized treatment plan.
-Dr. Cain may take a multi-disciplinary approach, referring patients as needed to specialists who can address symptoms or damage that goes beyond the occlusal system.
+If you suffer from chronic pain, headaches, jaw tension, or an uncomfortable bite, Dr. Cain will work with you on an individual basis to ensure the best possible outcome.

 One Patient’s Story